Soft Matter (journal)

 Soft Matter is a peer-reviewed scientific journal covering the science of soft matter.
-It is published by the Royal Society of Chemistry and the editor-in-chief is Darrin Pochan (University of Delaware, USA).
+It is published by the Royal Society of Chemistry and the editor-in-chief is Alfred J. Crosby (University of Massachusetts, Amherst, USA).

 The journal was established in 2005.
 Initially it was published monthly, but as submissions increased it switched to 24 issues a year in 2009 and to 48 issues a year in 2012.

 Abstracting and indexing

 The journal is abstracted and indexed in: